u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/closing.rst

 .. image:: closing/use-of-close-reasons.png
   :align: center
-  :alt: What happens when you close your subscription with Odoo Subscriptions?
+  :alt: What happens when you close your subscription with Thrive Bureau ERP Subscriptions?

 Customer view
 -------------